joinpursuit/AC_4_Web/units/fundamentals/lessons/regex/regex.md

 // -> null
 ```

-It returns `null` if there is not match.
+It returns `null` if there is no match.

 #### String.match